“Stephen Hawking Smoked My Socks” Sparks Controversy in Science World

 What’s Your Intention?

 Each chapter (or individual scene) that we write must have a specific intention.
 Sometimes in frenetic scenes, we might suggest multiple intentions, but one in particular, the scene’s major premise, should dominate.
 Writing is a linear process, so each intention should have a specific, chronological time and place.
 And why outlining scenes can be so important.
-We must give ourselves (or at least visualize) a logical roadmap and an eventual exit strategy for each scene you write.
+We must give ourselves (or at least visualize) a logical roadmap and an eventual exit strategy for each scene we write.

 Our goal, of course, is to propel the story rationally forward in terms of: scene-setting, character-setting and/or plot development.
 (Refer to Rule #5.)
 Each scene has, to some degree, a beginning, a middle and a conclusion—or if not a definitive conclusion, a consequence.
 A predicament.
 Each scene moves the reader from here to there (or to almost there) with both precision and passion.